Chapter 4

 While still young, Tiuti recognized the cutting edge as only a part of a tool or weapon and spent a lifetime improving the craft of the izik-kosa, inventing new ways to carve wood and grind bone, using either and sometimes both to craft handles that perfectly fit a blade to its purpose.

-The people stopped working.
+The izik-kosa stopped working.

-Infuriated by the unusual activity.
+Hissing in anger, no doubt infuriated by the unusual activity.

 “Those teeth are longer than my fingers,” Yathi breathed, leaning his shoulder into Eku.

-Watching in awe from a safe distance with all the others.
+Watching in awe from a safe distance.

 Twitching a tail that would fracture legs.